hantsy/spring-microservice-sample/README.md

 $ docker-machine create -d virtualbox --engine-registry-mirror https://docker.mirrors.ustc.edu.cn springms
 ```

+The `--engine-registry-mirror https://docker.mirrors.ustc.edu.cn` will add a docker registry mirror settings in docker-machine config.
+For Chinese users, it will speed up the Docker images downloading.

-Switch to the new created machine, `springms`.
+Then switch to the new created machine **springms**.

 ```
 eval "$(docker-machine env springms)"